-Adequate hydration is essential for supporting detoxification, particularly in the kidneys.

-Regular exercise can enhance circulation and support toxin elimination through sweat.

-Stress management techniques, such as meditation and deep breathing, can help maintain a healthy detoxification system.

 Naturopathic practitioners should consider an individual's unique needs when recommending detoxification strategies and interventions.

 Indications are specific reasons or conditions for which a therapy is recommended, helping practitioners identify clients who can benefit from particular detoxification therapies.

 Contraindications are specific reasons or conditions for which a therapy should not be used, ensuring practitioners avoid potentially harmful or ineffective detoxification therapies for certain clients.